lettucemode/aoe2cg/README.md

 ### Frontend

 - Follow the instructions in the [Twitch Developer Documentation](https://dev.twitch.tv/docs/extensions) to create an extension and install the Developer Rig.
 - Connect the rig to the new extension and configure it to run the views in `/frontend`.
-If it's set up correctly, the `twitch.onAuthorized()` callback will be invoked for each view you're running.
+If it's set up correctly, it'll start receiving events from the twitch helper.

 ## Deployments